kuroitenshi9/GoogLeNet-/ReadMe.md

 Differences vs original GoogLeNet:

-* 1000-class heads are replaced with 4-class heads (main + both auxiliaries).
+* Initial 1000 class heads are replaced with 4 class heads (fo both main and auxiliaries as this model classifies 4 classes).
-* ImageNet weights are reused for convolutional/Inception layers (transfer learning).
+* ImageNet weights are reused for convolutional (inception) layers (aka transfer learning).
-* Core architecture (Inception blocks) remains unchanged; only classification layers are task-specific.
+* Core architecture (Inception blocks) remains unchanged but classification layers are tailored for this task.

 ---